wgmyers/chordbook/README.md

 Chord elements are structured as follows:

 * A series of chord names separated by the string " | "
-* Chord names are currently free-form; there is as yet no transposition functionality
+* Chord names are currently free-form
 * Eg "Ebmaj7 | Bb7 | Gmb5 | Fm"

 For now you need to enter your JSON directly.

+Transposition exists but may be buggy.

 See examples/test.cbk for an example.